R. Shamasastry: Early life

 Shamasastry was born in 1868 in Rudrapatna, a village on the banks of the Kaveri river in what is today the state of Karnataka.
 His early education started in Rudrapatna.
 He later went to the Mysore Samskruta Patasala and obtained his Sanskrit Vidwat degree with high honours.
 In 1889, Madras University awarded him a BA degree.
 Impressed by his ability in classical Sanskrit, Sir Sheshadri Iyer, the then Dewan of Mysore State, nurtured and helped Shamasastry, making it possible for him to join the Government Oriental Library in Mysore as a librarian.
-He "had mastered Vedas, Vedanga, classical Sanskrit, Prakrit, English, Kannada, German, French and other languages." shastri did phd also.
+He "had mastered Vedas, Vedanga, classical Sanskrit, Prakrit, English, Kannada, German, French and other languages."
+Shamasatry further completed his PhD.

 The Arthashastra

 The Oriental Research Institute was established as the Mysore Oriental Library in 1891.
-It housed thousands of Sanskrit palm-leaf manuscripts.
+It houses thousands of Sanskrit palm-leaf manuscripts.
 As a librarian, Shamasastry examined these fragile manuscripts daily to determine and catalogue their contents.

 In 1905, Shamasastry discovered the Arthashastra among a heap of manuscripts.
 He transcribed, edited and published the Sanskrit edition in 1909.
 He proceeded to translate it into English, publishing it in 1915.
+The original manuscript's condition is tenuous, as indicated by S.A Krishnaiah, a member of the Mysore Oriental Research Institute (MRI) committee.

 The manuscript was in the Early Grantha script.
 Other copies of the Arthashastra were discovered later in other parts of India.

 It was one of the manuscripts in the library that had been handed over by a pandit from Tanjore district to the Oriental Library.

 Until this discovery, the Arthashastra was known only through references to it in works, including those by Dandin, Bana, Vishnusarma, Mallinathasuri, Megasthenes, as well as others.
 This discovery was "an epoch-making event in the history of the study of ancient Indian polity".
 It altered the perception of ancient India and changed the course of history studies, notably the false belief of European scholars at the time that Indians learnt the art of administration from the Greeks.

 The book was translated into French, German and many other languages.